oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

 ## Introduction

 In this lab, you will extend the Employee Onboarding application by creating and configuring multiple pages that support the onboarding process.
-The workflow you built earlier will now be tied to user-facing pages, enabling hospital staff, IT teams, and doctors to initiate and act upon employee-related tasks.
+The workflow you built earlier will now be tied to user-facing pages, enabling HR, IT teams, and new hires to initiate and act upon employee-related tasks.
 This exercise demonstrates how to create form pages, configure workflow processes, manage IT setup, schedule inductions, track tasks, and improve navigation, resulting in a fully functional onboarding solution.

 ### Objectives